 People for whom it is especially important to get the seasonal intramuscular (IM) vaccine each year are

-Intradermal shots are only recommended for adults aged 18 to 64; the intradermal shot contains the same trivalent killed virus as does the IM dose.
-In addition, there is a high-dose IM vaccine for people 65 and older (contains more antigen to stimulate the possibly less responsive immune system in people age 65 and older).
+Intradermal shots are only recommended for adults 18-64 years of age; the intradermal shot contains the same killed virus as does the IM dose.
+In addition, there is a high-dose IM vaccine for people 65 and older (contains more viral antigen to stimulate the possibly less responsive immune system in people age 65 and older).

-These recommendations also apply to the new quadrivalent vaccine.
+These recommendations also apply to the newer quadrivalent vaccine.

-Intramuscular shots for the recombinant DNA synthesized Flublok are approved for ages 18-49.
+Intramuscular shots for the recombinant DNA synthesized Flublok are approved for people ages 18-49.

 Must Read Articles Related to Flu Vaccine

 The eMedicineHealth doctors ask about Flu Vaccine:

 Did you experience any side effects or reactions after receiving a flu vaccine?